ricklove/rick-love-master/code/blog-content/pages/about.md

 But I don't write code like that anymore that was ${new Date().getFullYear() - yearOfTypescriptRelease} years ago after all.

-So, here is some newer Typescript written for a fun little project where I was ${funTypescriptPurpose}: ${oldTypescriptRepoFile}.
+So, here is some newer Typescript written for a fun little project where I wanted to ${funTypescriptPurpose}: ${oldTypescriptRepoFile}.
     `;
 };
 ```